 Reputation Inflation “erodes the comparability of feedback scores over time and reduces the informativeness of a reputation system—potentially making it completely uninformative.”

 Back in early 2015, information supposedly leaked from Uber showed that drivers who scored below 4.6 stars were at risk of being deactivated, with 4.6–4.8 described as “below average, need to improve” and 4.8–5 being “above average, keep up the good work!”
 No surprise, then, with this level of expectation that Uber is pushing passengers to rate five stars or else justify why they shouldn’t.
 While it may be admirable that the company is finding ways to ensure it gets as close as possible to consistently providing an actual five-star service, I wonder about the wider impact of this manipulation of the star-rating feature.
 Apologies for the Black Mirror analogy, but will it result in a dystopian future akin to that episode (“Nosedive”) where everything in everyone’s lives is based on an omnipotent artificially intelligent ratings system?
-Probably not (even though China appears to be trying to), but I believe it does impact our sense of judgment and influence our expectations with further reaching consequences than people realize.
+Probably not (even though China appears to be trying to), but I believe it does impact our sense of judgment and influence our expectations with further reaching consequences than people realise.

 Another thing I find interesting about feedback is the geographical variation it needs to accommodate.
-Expectations differ across cultures, and organizations operating in diverse societies should consider this, especially when it comes to interpreting the data from star ratings, as well as other ethnographic influences.
+Expectations differ across cultures, and organisations operating in diverse societies should consider this, especially when it comes to interpreting the data from star ratings, as well as other ethnographic influences.
 It’s all well looking at the data and proudly stating that customer satisfaction is higher in the U.S. than the U.K., but is it really?
 Or is it just that expectations and outlook are slightly different culturally?
 Amplified by scale, a small difference can have a big impact.
 It’s this next level of insight that has the real value rather than the star value itself, yet I’ve worked with some (quite big) companies who often seem to forget this.

-The five-star rating is likely here to stay, and it would be interesting to see what happens if we continue in the current fashion and reach a point where everything everywhere is rated the “best”—and therefore, nothing is.
+The five-star rating is likely here to stay, and it would be interesting to see what happens if we continue in the current fashion and reach a point where everything everywhere is rated the “best”and, therefore, nothing is.
 Perhaps then we’ll see the rise of the six-star rating (JustEat already does this — why?!).
 Beyond that, anything is possible...